 Those sessions sought to promote communication among long-time Annandale residents and newer arrivals.

-In 2012, a group of community stakeholders decided to keep the conversation going through an informal group called the Annandale-Mason Roundtable, which was later incorporated as a 501(c)(3) nonprofit entity.
+In 2012, a group of community leaders decided to keep the conversation going through an informal group called the Annandale-Mason Roundtable, which was later incorporated as a 501(c)(3) nonprofit entity.
 The Taste of Annandale is the Roundtable’s main project.

 Visit the Taste of Annandale Facebook page for updates.